-Somewhere along the line, I seem to have become the unofficial style consultant for the China internship... forget what you're going to teach, what are you going to wear!
-And what does 'smart-casual' actually mean?
+Somewhere along the line, I seem to have become the unofficial style consultant for the China internship… forget what you’re going to teach, what the hell are you going to wear!
+And what does ‘smart-casual’ really mean?

-First up, don't panic...
-People in China are super keen on fashion (Shanghai is now up there with Paris, Milan, London and New York as one of the fashion capitals of the world don't cha know), and as long as you're not a 6ft 5 Amazonian, there are plenty of clothes shops and markets to explore to top up your wardrobe if you find any areas lacking.
+First up, don’t panic… People in China are super keen on fashion (Shanghai is now up there with Paris, Milan, London and New York as one of the fashion capitals of the world don’t cha know), and as long as you’re not a 6ft 5 Amazonian, there are plenty of shops and markets to explore so you can top up your wardrobe if you find any areas lacking.

-The first thing to get your head around though is Chinese people's perceptions of teachers.
-While teachers in the Western world are regarded with a healthy mixture of contempt and derision by their students, in China teachers are afforded a lot of respect.
-As such, going for this kind of street style is not to be advised...
+The first thing to get your head around is Chinese people’s perceptions of teachers.
+While teachers here in the UK are regarded with a healthy mixture of contempt and derision by their students, in China teachers are afforded a lot of respect.
+As such, going for this kind of street style is not to be advised…